MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/auto-apply-retention-labels-scenario.md

     ![](media/SPRetention18.png)

 9. Click **Auto-apply** to create the label policy.
-Note that it takes up to 7 days to automatically apply the Product Specification label to all documents that match the KQL search query that you provided.
+It takes up to 7 days to automatically apply the Product Specification label to all documents that match the KQL search query that you provided.

 ### Verifying the retention label was automatically applied